talentdev2020/ReactBlog/README.md

 Display all posts.

-User can see the comments for each post by clicking the "Comments" button
+Users can see the comments for each post by clicking the "Comments" button

-User can reply to a post only if he/she is authenticated.
+Users can reply to a post only if he/she is authenticated.

 Users can search posts through all post fields (author name, email, post title, and post text) using keyword.